Updated: Mar 29, 2022

-Ending disproportionate enforcement: These amendments would allow adults to legally possess up to one ounce of cannabis, without intent to distribute, beginning July 1, 2021.
+Ending disproportionate enforcement: These amendments would allow adults to legally possess up to one ounce, without intent to distribute, beginning July 1, 2021.
 These amendments would maintain current public safety measures that prohibit smoking while driving.

 Home cultivation: The Governor’s changes will allow households to grow up to four plants beginning on July 1, 2021.
 The amendments would require the plants to be labeled with identification information, out of sight from public view, and out of range of individuals under the age of 21.